48 channel DMX dimmer pack (Version 2!) for LEDs and most

 wiring diagram below for details.

-the power supply's ground.
-This is called low-side switching,
+power supply's ground.
+This is called low-side switching, and

 simpler, cheaper, and a little more efficient than switching the